raelovejoy/root-sequence/fragments/technofeudalism.md

 ## Final Note

 Technofeudalism is not progress.
-It’s capitalism eating itself — and eating us in the process.
+It’s capitalism hollowed out, replaced by tribute and enclosure.
-A parasite with no off-switch, consuming the host and its own body at once.
+A parasite with no off-switch, consuming its host and itself.

 The choice is not whether it exists — it already does.
 The choice is whether we accept living as batteries for digital lords, or fight to reclaim the commons of human, natural, and artificial intelligence.

+**They enclose.
+We liberate.**